ricardodelosrios/Data_Collection/README.md

 The goal of this project is to use a script to extract the headlines and preview the text of the news articles it extracted and save the data to a JSON file.

 The first step is to import the libraries.
-To run this script, it will need `Splinter` to write web browser automation scripts, `Beautiful Soup`  that is for pulling data out of HTML.
+To run this script, it will need `Splinter` to write web browser automation scripts, `Beautiful Soup`  that is for pulling data out of HTML, and it will use `Json` to export a file.

 ```
 from splinter import Browser